Iddoyadlin/hebrew-w2v/README.md

 # hebrew-w2v
-a complete reproducible example of training a word2vec model for Hebrew. if you do not want to reprepare the data or train, you can download the prepared corpus and model from [here](https://drive.google.com/drive/folders/1RDj6Gaa5t4jtd-VtsAqyZWyk6e7o2Xux?usp=sharing). basically the model is a standard gensim word2vec model, train on a corpus which is the Hebrew wikipedia dump only tokenized with hebpipe, to avoid tokens like "שכשנבוא".
+a complete reproducible example of training a word2vec model for Hebrew.
+Similar model is used by [Hebrew Semantle](https://semantle.ishefi.com/) if you do not want to reprepare the data or train, you can download the prepared corpus and model from [here](https://drive.google.com/drive/folders/1RDj6Gaa5t4jtd-VtsAqyZWyk6e7o2Xux?usp=sharing). basically the model is a standard gensim word2vec model, train on a corpus which is the Hebrew wikipedia dump only tokenized with hebpipe, to avoid tokens like "שכשנבוא".